peroxy/RsyncWindows/README.md

 # RsyncWindows
 Backs up data on your Windows machine running DeltaCopy to specified host via SSH and rsync protocol.

+Use case scenario - you want to backup files on your Windows machine to a local Linux server and run this script manually or via task scheduler.

 ## How to run

 1. Clone project.